 The Center for Work and Service will assist students with reasonable transportation expenses to their practicum sites.
+Acceptable forms of transportation include: public transportation or Exchange/Senate bus, Zip Car, or personal vehichle.
 Students must select the most economical method of transportation, e.g. public transportation or the Exchange/Senate bus.
-Students must go to the CWS Service Transportation website and fill out the Service Transportation Reqest form.

 Frequently Asked Questions (FAQs)

 If I don’t know what area of psychology I am interested in investigating, how do I narrow my placement search?
 Read about the different sites and see if any of the organizations stimulate your interests.
 Consider your goals in psychology.
 Do you plan to attend graduate school?
 Maybe you should consider a clinical placement.
-Additionally there are organizations such as Riverside Community Care that have opportunities in a variety of areas.
+Sites for the fall include Riverside Community Care, the Walker Home and School, and two others to be named shortly.
 Observing their different services will increase your understanding of the field and all of its employment opportunities.

 What if none of the sites on the list match my interests?
 The organizations listed have been selected by the PSYC299 faculty for the fall 2016 semester.
 If you have another site in mind, please discuss it with Professor Sally Theran for potential placement in the future.